hsivonen/encoding_rs/README.md

 * Changed minimum Rust requirement to 1.29.0 (for the ability to refer to the interior of a `static` when defining another `static`).
   (Semver breaking change.)
-* Explicitly aligned the lookup tables for single-byte encodings to cache lines in the hope of freeing up one cache line for other data.
+* Explicitly aligned the lookup tables for single-byte encodings and UTF-8 to cache lines in the hope of freeing up one cache line for other data.
 (Perhaps the tables were already aligned and this is placebo.)
 * Added 32 bits of encode-oriented data for each single-byte encoding.
   The change was performance-neutral for non-Latin1-ish Latin legacy encodings, improved Latin1-ish and Arabic legacy encode speed